boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-core.md

         }
      ```

- 14. In `DashboardListing.js` file inside, include this method.
-Create a DOM element with the Id `dashboard`, which will be utilized in the`renderDashboard()` method to render the dashboard in it.
+ 14. In `DashboardListing.js` file, include this method.
+Create a DOM element with the ID `dashboard`. which will be utilized in the `renderDashboard()` method to render the dashboard within it.

      ```js
         render() {